 I, too, struggle.
 Being an architect who's drawn to minimalism, while also being a mom, is enough of a challenge as it is, even without the additional "aid" of a pandemic, social distancing and home schooling.
 But when I do surrender to mess, my mind feels like it's about to explode with the over-stimulation caused by an untamed surrounding.

-Before the pandemic, when visiting museums was considered a normal activity, I was at Harvard Art Museums, staring at Louise Nevelson's Total Totality ll, when it suddenly sank, my personal understanding of monochrome as a source of piece and quiet.
+Before the pandemic, when visiting museums was considered a normal activity, I was at Harvard Art Museums, staring at Louise Nevelson's Total Totality ll, when it suddenly sank, my personal understanding of monochrome as a source of peace and quiet.
 Serenity.
 It was either that, or the kid-free zone.
 But I want to say it was a pure monochrome vibe, because otherwise this post is pointless.

 And my point is that monochrome, while used as a flattening/blending tool, also makes you stop and pay attention.
 Because of that flattening ability and lack of distractions, you can now get a more profound perspective of shapes, textures, layers, depth, light and shadow, merits that might have been dismissed otherwise.
 It is very much like an epiphany, or so I was told.